bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 ### Test your FEniCSx installation

 1. Now we will run a simple `FEniCSx` example code to test the installation.
-If you open Ubuntu or macOS terminal now, you will see the `(base)` environment is active.
+If you open the Ubuntu or macOS terminal now, you will see the `(base)` environment is active.
 So, you have to activate the `(fenicsx)` environment before running the code.

     ```
     (base) $ conda activate fenicsx